Crow-22-01-2024/Crow-22-01-2024/README.md

 I'm currently learning Spring Boot and expanding my backend development skills.
 Passionate about coding, problem-solving, and constantly seeking new challenges.

 ### Projects
-- [WeatherClI](https://github.com/Crow-22-01-2024/weathercliapp): a simple WeatherCLI app in Rust to check the weather.
+- [WeatherClI](https://github.com/Crow-22-01-2024/weathercliapp): a simple WeatherCLI app in Ruby to check the weather.
 - 🚧 *More projects coming soon...*